Doug Ellis the Photographer in Montreal

 Which living person do you most despise?

-I don’t despise anyone brave enough to stay on this planet in these quasi times.
+I don’t despise anyone brave enough to stay alive on this planet in these quasi times.

 What is the quality you most like in a man?